Collocation approximation by deep neural ReLU networks for parametric elliptic PDEs with lognormal inputs: Introduction

 In the present paper, we are interested in constructing deep ReLU neural networks for collocation approximation of the solution to parametric elliptic PDEs with lognormal inputs.
 We study the convergence rate of this approximation in terms of the size of deep ReLU neural networks.

 Let $D \subset \RR^d$ be a bounded Lipschitz domain.
 Consider the diffusion elliptic equation

 for a given right-hand side $f$ and diffusion coefficient $a$ as functions on $D$.
-Denote by $V:= H^1_0(D)$ the energy space and $H^{-1}(D)$ the dual space of $V$.
+Denote by $V:= H^1_0(D)$ the so-called energy space of all those functions from the Sobolev space $H^1(D)$ that have compact support in $D$.
+Let $H^{-1}(D)$ be the dual space of $V$.
 Assume that $f \in H^{-1}(D)$ (in what follows this preliminary assumption always holds without mention).
 If $a \in L_\infty(D)$ satisfies the ellipticity assumption